jjokella/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 cells at surface are not used for an update.
 Option \"2\" reads a pfb for masking the stream.

+### PF:olfmasking_param ###

+`PF:olfmasking_param`: (integer) Only used in case you do not want to update the parameters from the EnKF state vector on certain grid-cells during DA with pdaf. eg. not update the cell which is saturated.

+Option \"1\" means that all saturated cells at surface are not used for an update.
+Only implemented for `PF:paramupdate==1`.

+NOT YET IMPLEMENTED: Option \"2\" reads a pfb for masking the stream.

 ## [CLM] ##

 ### CLM:problemname ###